Australia’s Decorated Soldier Ben Roberts-Smith Faces War Crime Charges in Sydney

-On Tuesday, April 7th, 2026, Ben Roberts-Smith was arrested at Sydney Airport.
-Police state he will be charged with five war crime murders related to the killings of unarmed Afghan civilians between 2009 and 2012.
-Each of these accusations, if proven, could lead to a life sentence.
+Ben Roberts-Smith was arrested at Sydney Airport on Tuesday, April 7th, 1996.
+Police say he’ll be charged with five counts of war crime murders, all related to the deaths of unarmed civilians in Afghanistan between 2009 and 2012.
+He could get life in prison for each of these charges.

 Arrest and Charges

-The Australian Federal Police say the man accused is a 47-year-old who used to be in the Australian Defence Force.
-He is scheduled to go before a local court in New South Wales later that same Tuesday.
+The Australian Federal Police (AFP) say the man accused is 47 years old and used to be in the Australian Defence Force.
+He is scheduled to go to a local court in New South Wales later on Tuesday.

-Krissy Barrett, the Commissioner of the AFP, said investigators will claim the people who died weren’t actively fighting at the time.
-They were supposedly held by ADF soldiers, weren’t armed, and were under their control when they were killed.
+Krissy Barrett, the Commissioner of the AFP, said investigators will claim the people who died weren’t fighting at the time.
+They were reportedly held by Australian Defence Force (ADF) members, had no weapons, and were in the ADF’s control when they were killed.

 Allegations Outlined by Investigators

-Australian authorities expect to have former members of the Special Air Service Regiment give statements.
+Australia’s authorities expect to hear from former members of the Special Air Service Regiment.
 They helped with a five-year investigation.
-Investigators are getting ready to claim Roberts-Smith personally killed, or ordered the killing of, many prisoners.
+The investigators are preparing to say Roberts-Smith either personally executed people they had captured, or told others to do it.

 From Hero to Defendant